 Trophic cascades can in certain circumstances help to combat and mitigate the impacts of climate change by restoring healthy ecosystem services.
 For example, where herbivores exist at extremely high densities, excessive browsing is limiting the ability of woodlands to regenerate, thereby inhibiting their ability to sequester carbon.
 Returning predators to an area can therefore help woodlands regenerate and lead to more carbon being captured in the trees and soils.
 Similarly, an absence of marine predators, specifically whales could lead to increased greenhouse gases.
 Whales play a crucial role in ocean carbon sequestration by circulating essential nutrients from the bottom of the ocean to the surface, where they are feed on phytoplankton and other carbon sequestering flora.
 By conserving these species, we can protect their vital place in the ocean’s food web and secure their role in capturing carbon and fighting global climate change.

 Wolves & Soil Fertility

 The infamous trophic cascade effect of wolves of Yellowstone, kept elk populations in check as well as influencing their grazing patterns, which inadvertently rewilded riverbanks.
 The resulting regrowth attracted greater numbers of songbirds, larger birds of prey, and enabled populations of salmon, beaver and bison to increase.

 And if that wasn’t enough, the wolves unwittingly re-engineered the soil composition.
-As the numbers of salmon rose, which are caught by bears, otters, eagles and ospreys, as did the amount of salmon carcasses dragged onto land and eaten.
+As the numbers of salmon rose, which are caught by bears, otters, eagles and ospreys, as did the number of salmon carcasses dragged onto land and eaten.
 The carcasses, rich in nutrients, were spread along the riverbanks in the animals’ dung.
 It’s said that up to 16% of the nitrogen in the leaves of trees within 500m of a salmon stream came from the sea.